home-assistant/home-assistant.io/source/_integrations/solarlog.markdown

 ## Additional data

 {% important %}
-The additional data is only accessible, if password protection for the user is deactivated.
-Obviously this is a security issue and should only be done in specific circumstanses.
+The additional data is only accessible if the user's password protection is deactivated.
+Obviously, deactivating password protection is a security risk and should only be done in specific circumstances.
 In any event, you do this at your own risk.
 {% endimportant %}

-Users may choose to get additional data from the solarlog device.
-To enable, check the box for extended data in the system options of the integration.
+You can get additional data from the Solar-Log device.
+To enable this, select the checkbox for extended data in the integration's system options.

 The following additional sensor becomes available: